 Additionally, HUPO has organized practitioner lunches and panels to enable students to interact with seasoned planning professionals.
 The series has been organized around the different concentrations in the program, ranging from real estate and housing to international planning, ensuring that students have a chance to speak with mid-career professionals representing each student’s varied interests.

-New in 2017, we’ve created a space for peer-to-peer exchange on planning-related topics that fall outside of the traditional GSD curriculum.
+In 2017, we created a space for peer-to-peer exchange on planning-related topics that fall outside of the traditional GSD curriculum.
 Dubbed “Urban Forum”,

 these events draw students from around the GSD and Harvard’s campus more broadly to discuss the role of planning and design professionals in areas ranging from gun violence prevention to international development.